Cricket-World Cup to begin Oct. 5, Ahmedabad hosts final

 The stalemate was finally resolved earlier this month when Pakistan agreed to split matches with Sri Lanka, where India will play their Asia Cup matches.

-The arch-rivals will meet in the tournament's most anticipated match on Oct.
-15 in Ahmedabad.
+The arch-rivals meet in the tournament's most anticipated match on Oct.
+15 in Ahmedabad's Narendra Modi Stadium - the biggest cricket venue in the world by capacity.

+India will begin their campaign a week earlier against five-times champions Australia in Chennai.

 England's opener against New Zealand is a rematch of the 2019 final in which they prevailed via a now-scrapped boundary count rule.